 Details available from viewer tracking

-Streaming Manager for Enterprise is built around comprehensive viewer tracking tools.
+IBM Enterprise Video Streaming is built around comprehensive viewer tracking tools.
 This feature allows the broadcaster to see a detailed list of metrics related to a viewer’s activity.
 While one important metric is simply did they watch the content, a lot more information is provided such as when and where they watched.
 Use cases for this can be varied, like it might be worth tracking if employees are utilizing the video assets while on business trips.

-These details are found under “Tracking” inside a Streaming Manager for Enterprise account.
+These details are found under “Tracking” inside an IBM Enterprise Video Streaming account.
 The dashboard makes it easy to see a summation of all viewers who watched a particular stream or what video assets a particular viewer watched.
 The dashboard view presents this data as a percentage watched, for example a viewer watched 65% of a particular video.

 Information can also be downloaded as a CSV, expanding the available details that can be gathered.
 The CSV also changes the metric for watching content from a percentage to seconds, for greater precision.
 In total, the platform tracks the following metrics for each viewer who accesses: